If the returns on the best savings accounts won’t do, look toward a CD.

-A one-year CD won’t pay the highest rates in the market.
+A 12-month CD won’t pay the highest rates in the market.
 But when your account comes due, you’ll be able to reinvest your funds in a CD with a more attractive yield.

-Today’s top nationally available 1-year CDs pay 1.6 percent APY.
-That’s not enough to retire on, but it’s a good vehicle to meet short-term financial obligations (like saving for a down payment on a mortgage) that can let your money grow near the rate of inflation without having to worry about missing out on better deals that arrive after you invest.
+Today’s top nationally available 1-year CDs pay 1.80 percent APY.
+That’s not enough to retire on, but it’s a good vehicle to meet short-term financial obligations (like saving for a down payment on a mortgage) that can let your money grow near the rate of inflation without having to worry about missing out on better deals that arrive after you invest

 Finding the best 1-year CD rates